100xA/100xa.github.io/_posts/2024-03-18-blog-devin-ai.md

 ## So is it all just hype?

 No. But it should be regarded as a bubble.
 And like every bubble, it will burst at some point.
 LLMs are extremely valuable for future software engineers and technical staff as a tool to automate things and be more productive.
-It is not going to replace us in the near future when it comes to solving coding problems, and I do not think it will ever replace the term "software engineer" coneceptually.
+It is not going to replace us in the near future when it comes to solving coding problems though, and I do not think it will ever replace the term "software engineer" conceptually.
 <br> <br>
-What is important though is to get aquainted in those tools and look for possibilities on how to effeciently use "AI" to leverage your value as a professional.
-For non-technical people it is more important than ever to listen to technical professional on what to expect in the current changes, and how to adapt, without buying to much into the hype that is circulating Social Media.
-If you as a new programmer think that writing code is the main part of your job/should be the focus on what you do - be ready for big changes, extend your skills into other areas of software engineering.
+What is important though is to get aquainted in those tools and look for possibilities on how to efficiently use "AI" to leverage your value as a professional.
+For non-technical people it is more important than ever to listen to technical professional on what to expect in the current changes, and how to adapt, without buying to much into the hype that is circulating social media.
+If you as a new programmer think that writing code is the main part of your job or should be the focus on what you do - be ready for big changes and extend your skills into other areas of software engineering.

 <br> <br>
 **Nonetheless - be critical, adapt to a new upcoming environment and do not forget to be relaxed - Devin is not gonna take your job tomorrow. :D**